ejlaw01/ping-pong/README.md

 ## BDD

+* The program will display the number a user submits.
+  * Input: 7
+  * Output: 7
-* The program can count up by ones to a number.
+* The program can count up by ones to that number.
   * Input: 3
   * Output: [1, 2, 3]
 * It can put each number in the count into an unordered list.